-This visualization from NASA Goddard Space Flight Center – called Perpetual Ocean – shows ocean surface currents around the world during the period from June 2005 through December 2007.
+This visualization was originally released by NASA Goddard Space Flight Center in 2012.
+It’s called Perpetual Ocean, and it shows ocean surface currents around the world during the period from June 2005 through December 2007.
 The visualization doesn’t include a narration or annotations.
-NASA said:
+It just lets you enjoy the sensational movement of the oceans on this watery planet of ours.
+NASA said in 2012:

 … the goal was to use ocean flow data to create a simple, visceral experience.

 I think they did it!
 Do you?
+This is one of my all-time favorite NASA videos.
 NASA also said:

 The ECCO2 model simulates ocean flows at all depths, but only surface flows are used in this visualization.
 The dark patterns under the ocean represent the undersea bathymetry [ocean floor].
 Topographic land exaggeration is 20x and bathymetric exaggeration is 40x.